probinso/color-pollution/README.md

 If you have comments about this project, please open a github issue.

 ## Why Python
 Python was selected for this course because it is a language both primary [contributors](./AUTHORS.md) are familiar with.
 Python is a mature, simple, and expressive programming language.
-We have also found that there exists a large body of public prior work, that can be leveraged to decrease development release time.
+Python also has a large body of public prior work, that we leverage to decrease development release time.

 Libraries we developed can be installed using pip as designated below:
 ```